aditya-paliwal/AIND-Term_1-Project_1/README.md

 This project requires **Python 3**.

-Install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+Installed [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ### Code